 National service: What's your view?

-As France reintroduces national service for 16-year-olds, what do people think about bringing it back to the UK?
+France has reintroduced national service.
+What do people think about it in the UK?

 -